 2009 National Championship

 I was at the top when Dan Fleeman finished.
 He was going really slowly because he had absolutely hammered it on the lower slopes.
 In an interview at Cycling Weekly, Fleeman said he rode 700 watts from the bottom.
 He kind of broke all the rules for doing hill climbs.
-The previous week, I think he finished in the top 20 Tour of Lombardy, sat on the sofa for a week, nearly missed his start, did no practise runs and only an 8 minute warm up.
+(For example, compare to Chris Boardman’s advice for doing hill climbs) The previous week, I think D. Fleeman finished in the top 20 Tour of Lombardy, then sat on the sofa for a week, nearly missed his start, did no practise runs and only an 8 minute warm up.
 But, sometimes, the no-mind, spontaneous approach can pay off.
-I wonder what time he might have done if he had paced it properly.
+I wonder what time he might have done if he had paced it differently.

 As Fleeman said: